jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 Unlike the standard _reef knot_, the double-throw variant is suitable as a bend.
 That's why it can handle non-convex surfaces.
-But its best use is as a binding knot because, while it's easy to tighten it against the bindee, other bends significantly outperform it in jam-resistance and in maintaining rope strength.
+But its best use is as a binding knot because, although it tightens well against a bindee, other bends significantly outperform it in jam-resistance and in maintaining rope strength.
 {:.tangent .indent}

 <div class="gallery" markdown="1">